Alternate Fighter: Expanded

 Updated Weapon Master Feat

-You have trained to use the most potent armaments and weapons of war.
+You have spent many hours honing your skills with the deadly armaments of war.
 You gain the benefits listed below:

-• You gain proficiency in all simple and martial weapons.
+• You gain proficiency with all simple and martial weapons.

 Additional Archetypes